The stage is the Old Bailey

 , Georgian England

 .
 The plot is whatever case happens to be the most entertaining or scandalous that day.
 The opportunities prisoners have for defence counsel are minimal, the chances of conviction extremely high.
-The jury (and the audience; yes, the miserable plight of some being as always a ready source of entertainment for others) is rarely sympathetic.
+The jury (and the audience; yes, the miserable plight of some being is always a ready source of entertainment for others) is rarely sympathetic.
 The punishments for even petty crimes are usually severe, such as being forcibly branded in court.
-The sentence for the poor schmuck in the accused stand?
+The sentence for the poor schmuck in the dock?
 Quite often death.
 And the worst part?
 This is all pretty much Truth in Television

 But hey, at least the lawyers are making a bundle.

 In a period where it really wasn't fun if you were the one on trial - then again, when is it? - and even less so if you were poor (which you so often were) there were several things sadly missing from the legal system, such as adequate cross-examination, the right of representation for all whether or not they could afford it, and the concept of being innocent until proven guilty.
 There was

 , however, William Garrow, who planned to do something about remedying that.